Transportation Master Plan Update (Ongoing)

 In order to meet the transportation demands of population, employment and economic growth, the City developed the Transportation Master Plan, which consists of two basic elements, a roadway element and a bicycle/pedestrian element.
-Future updates of the Transportation Master Plan will consider all transportation modes including roadway expansion, high-occupancy vehicle lanes (HOV), transit options and bicycle/pedestrian facilities.
 The transportation plan is presented as an Ultimate Roadway Network and a Roadway Table.
 The network shows existing and planned arterials, which include bicycle facilities, for the ultimate growth of the City.

 The Transportation Master Plan encompasses the transportation system within the city limits as well as the extraterritorial jurisdiction (ETJ).
 The City also coordinates with our regional planning partners.
 The updated Transportation Master Plan was adopted by City Council on Oct 12, 2017.

 - Ensure that the citizens of Round Rock are afforded an adequate future transportation system.

 - Ensure the efficient utilization of the dedicated 1/2 cent sales tax.

 - Identify the major deficiencies in the existing transportation network.

 - Identify current and future land uses and travel patterns, as well as, population and employment forecasts.

 - Incorporate citizen participation into the planning process.